websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 # Configuring SEO and Open Graph

-With *Display Page Templates*, you can create standard formats for displaying different content types, such as *Web Content Articles*, *Documents*, and *Blog Entries*.
+With Display Page Templates, you can create standard formats for displaying different content types, such as Web Content Articles, Documents, and Blog Entries.
 When configuring a template, you can define SEO and Open Graph fields that are dynamically filled for your displayed content.

-To create or configure these settings for an existing Display Page template, go to *Design* &rarr; *Page Templates* in the Product menu, and click on the *Display Page Templates* tab.
+To create or configure these settings for an existing Display Page template, go to *Design* &rarr; *Page Templates* in the Site menu, and click on the *Display Page Templates* tab.

 ![Click on the Display Page Templates tab.](./configuring-seo-and-open-graph/images/01.png)